KxSystems/docs/docs/ref/system.md

 ---
-title: system keyword executes a system command | Reference | KDB-X and q documentation
+title: system keyword executes a system command | Reference | kdb+ and q documentation
 description: system is a q keyword that executes a system command.
-keywords: command, system, shell, os, KDB-X, q
+keywords: command, system, shell, os, kdb+, q
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---